hhanmk/hhanmk.github.io/index.md

 #### Miscellaneous (including small or introductory talks)
-- Cryptography meets Quantum Computer: Claw-free trapdoor functions and its applications in classical-quantum communications
+- Claw-free trapdoor functions and its applications in classical-quantum communications
 ##### Jul.
 2020, KMS Spring Meeting, Online
 - Introduction to security proofs in QROM
 ##### Feb.
 2020, KAIST, Daejeon, Korea